-P5 If there is to be a focus on more genuinely transformational projects, the Council should ensure lessons are learned from earlier projects and put in place mechanisms to strengthen any identified areas of weakness.
-8 - In developing the next phase of the transformational change programme, undertake a 'lessons learnt' exercise with the Reshaping Services Programme Board to identify learning from earlier projects and identify actions to strengthen any potential future weaknesses Reshaping Services Programme Board as part of the approach to monitoring projects' delivery.
+P5 If there is to be a focus on more genuinely transformational 8 - In developing the next phase of the transformational Reshaping projects, the Council should ensure lessons are learned from change programme, undertake a 'lessons learnt' Services earlier projects and put in place mechanisms to strengthen any exercise with the Reshaping Services Programme Board Programme identified areas of weakness. to identify learning from earlier projects and identify Board actions to strengthen any potential future weaknesses as part of the approach to monitoring projects' delivery.